-Within the Edge-of-Centre Zone, as shown on the policies map, planning permission will be granted where:
+Within the Edge-of-Centre Zone, as shown on the proposals map, planning permission will be granted where:

 - a.
-Development (including changes of use) is for use classes E(g)(i) offices or E(g)(ii) research and development; - b.
+Development (including changes of use) is for use classes B1(a) offices or B1(b) research and development; - b.
 The scheme makes efficient use of the site in terms of floorspace and job provision; and - c.
 Proposals interact positively with the 'Stevenage Central' area.

-Planning permission will only be granted as an exception to these criteria where the proposed development is ancillary to E(g)(i) or E(g)(ii) uses or essential to the continued operation of an established employment use.
+Planning permission will only be granted as an exception to these criteria where the proposed development is ancillary to B1(a) or B1(b) uses or essential to the continued operation of an established B-class use.